dagelf/mindfield/Readme.md

 (Or just download the [zip](https://github.com/dagelf/mindfield/archive/master.zip) and extract it)

 And then browse to file:///home/myuser/src/mindfield, or wherever you put it.
 You can then change the code in your browser (and learn Javascript!) by following the instructions below for the "Easiest Javascript coding environment".

+If you don't have a touch screen you can just change "ontouch" in the code, to "onclick" :-)

+## Linux file permissions

 Now is a good time to take the opportunity to set up better permissions on your filesystem - give yourself permissions in your /usr/src directory (if you have root):